Dear Comrade: Critical response

 Hemanth Kumar of Firstpost said that the film is "an intense but uneven film".
 Giving the film a 3/5, he adds, "Dear Comrade is beautifully written and the love story between the two characters is sheer magic, but then it straddles between two worlds that are loosely held together" Sudhir Srinivasan of The New Indian Express gave the film a 4.5/5 by praising the movie for its direction and the acting of its leading roles.
 Writing for The Times of India, Suhas Yellapantula gave 3.5 stars and said that the film "makes you think, keeps you guessing and plays with your emotions.
 After the film, there's a good chance you'll walk out with your collar up and ready to raise your voice against anything that doesn't sit right with you — even if it's just for a while."
 Janani K of India Today wrote that "Vijay Deverakonda and Rashmika Mandanna's Dear Comrade is about the relationship between two contrasting characters.
 While the film addresses an important message on sexual harassment, it gets hidden under mass moments.
 Watch it for the performances.
 Director Bharat Kamma had a solid script in hand, and a relevant one at that."
 Sangeetha Devi Dundoo of The Hindu wrote, "Rashmika Mandanna and Vijay Deverakonda shine in director Bharat Kamma's film that underlines the importance of being a comrade".
 Karthik Kumar, in his review for Hindustan Times, gave 3.5 stars out of five and wrote that "Dear Comrade does tumble towards the end with a slightly below par climax, but it's still an effort you want to appreciate.
 The film, about life, love and facing our worst fears, achieves more than one can imagine, and that's what makes it a winner."

 Box office

 Dear Comrade collected around ₹18 crore on its opening day.
 It collected ₹30-33 crore in the first weekend.
 According to International Business Times, Dear Comrade grossed a total of ₹37.33 crores till the end of the year 2019.

 Remake

-Filmmaker Karan Johar has acquired the rights of producing a Hindi remake of the film.
+Filmmaker Karan Johar acquired the rights of producing a Hindi remake of the film.